 There is nothing wrong to say that India is a land of spirituality as the entire country is packed with religious destinations scattered all around.
-Char Dham Yatra, one of the most coveted and cherished dreams of each Hindu devout which they want to cover at least once in their life.
-Hindus believe that this pious journey makes them free from all the committed sins and bless them with lifelong prosperity and wealth.
+Char Dham Yatra, is one of the most coveted and cherished dreams of each Hindu devout that they want to cover at least once in their life.
+Hindus believe that this pious journey makes them free from all the committed sins and blesses them with lifelong prosperity and wealth.
 Kedarnath, Badrinath, Yamunotri, and Gangotri are the four holy abodes nestled at great altitudes and in different directions.
-This is an annual pilgrimage which is closed for half of the year as the snow blanket covers the entire region and when the opening dates of the shrines are announced pilgrims lace up their shoes to embark on this journey.
+This is an annual pilgrimage that is closed for half of the year as the snow blanket covers the entire region and when the opening dates of the shrines are announced pilgrims lace up their shoes to embark on this journey.

-But as the journey constitutes various destinations it takes a lot of time to cover all these sites especially if you are a devotee with the tight schedule then you must need proper planning to complete your yatra within a limited time.
-If you are also the one who is facing the tight schedule then check out the best-designed itinerary which you can follow to complete Char Dham Yatra in 10 days.
+But as the journey constitutes various destinations it takes a lot of time to cover all these sites especially if you are a devotee with a tight schedule then you must need proper planning to complete your yatra within a limited time.
+If you are also the one who is facing a tight schedule then check out the best-designed itinerary which you can follow to complete Char Dham Yatra in 10 days.

 Day 1: Arrival in Haridwar and drive to Barkot

 Welcome to the spiritual land of Haridwar!
 Once you reach Haridwar explore Har Ki Pauri and then get ready to cover the driving distance of 7 hours to reach Barkot, the perfect place for an overnight halt and to proceed towards Yamunotri.
 There are various decent hotels in Barkot where you can stay at night and can have a night of sound sleep.